-• , γ ears
+· Υ ears'

-Distribution facilities 40
+Distribution facilities 40 - 60

-Meters and measuring devices 3 - 22
+Smart meters and measuring devices 3 - 22

-Other items of property, plant and equi pment 4 - 50
+Other facilities 4 - 50

 B LEASED ASSETS

 A contract is, or contains a lease if, at its inception, the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the Company uses the definition of a lease in IFRS 16 'Leases' ("IFRS 16").